Subscribe

 What are the symptoms of a teething puppy?

-The most common signs that your puppy is teething include drooling, small spots of blood on their toys, decreased interest in eating, whining, increased or excessive chewing, swollen or red gums, and fever.
+The most common signs that your puppy is teething include drooling, small blood spots on their toys, decreased interest in eating, whining, increased or excessive chewing, swollen or red gums, and fever.

 What months are puppies teething?